Nixtla/synforecast/GENERATORS.md

 df = mv.generate(n_series=4)
 ```

-TSI and TCM use the Rust batch path when the extension is available;
+TSI, TCM, and MAR use the Rust batch path for bulk `generate()` calls;
-KernelSynth and MAR are pure NumPy (they run on the threaded fallback path).
-Reproduce
+KernelSynth runs through the threaded NumPy path.
+MAR feature computation and
+the MBB/DBA numeric kernels are also native.
+Rust and NumPy RNG streams provide
+seed determinism within their respective paths but are not bit-for-bit
-performance measurements on your hardware with the scripts in `benchmarks/`;
+equivalent.
+Reproduce performance measurements on your hardware with the
-benchmark results are not API guarantees.
+scripts in `benchmarks/`; benchmark results are not API guarantees.

 ---